shakacode/react_on_rails/README.md

 In the following screenshot you can see the 3 parts of React on Rails rendering:

-1. A hidden HTML div that contains the properties of the React component, such as the registered name and any props.
-A JavaScript function runs after the page loads to convert take this data and build initialize React components.
+1. A hidden HTML div contains the properties of the React component, such as the registered name and any props.
+A JavaScript function runs after the page loads to take this data and build initialize React components.
 2. The wrapper div `<div id="HelloWorld-react-component-0">` specifies the div where to place the React rendering.
 It encloses the server-rendered HTML for the React component
-3. Additional JavaScript is placed to console log any messages, such as server rendering errors.
-Note, these server side logs can be configured to only be sent to the server logs.
+3. Additional JavaScript is placed to console-log any messages, such as server rendering errors.
+Note, these server side logs can be configured only to be sent to the server logs.

 **Note**:

 * If server rendering is not used (prerender: false), then the major difference is that the HTML rendered for the React component only contains the outer div: `<div id="HelloWorld-react-component-0"/>`.
 The first specification of the React component is just the same.
 * The below image is not yet updated for version 7.0.0 which uses a `<script>` tag for the props.
-Instead of a hidden div, we have the props inside of the a `<script>` tag.
+Instead of a hidden div, we have the props inside of the `<script>` tag.

 ![Comparison of a normal React Component with its server-rendered version](https://cloud.githubusercontent.com/assets/1118459/12607542/a959d5c8-c48a-11e5-8187-2433d543ccaa.png)